Walter Heynowski

 With the film "Die Generale" (1986) about former NATO commanders, Heynowski and Scheumann were permitted to use their own brand "H & S" again.
 One of their most successful film in the following years was "Kamerad Krüger" (1988), a portrait about the former SS Sturmbannführer Walter Krüger that showed the continued existence of the National Socialist mindset in the Federal Republic of Germany.
 For this film, the directors again pretended to be West German journalists.
 Further films about the National Socialist past include "Die Lüge und der Tod" (1988) and "Der Mann an der Rampe" (1989).
 After the end of DEFA in 1991, Heynowski's and Scheumann's workshop was also closed down.

 Walter Heynowski has been a member of Akademie der Künste of the German Democratic Republic and won multiple national awards.
 From 1967 to 1990, he was also a board member of Verband der Film- und Fernsehschaffenden in the GDR.
 In 2007, he published his memoirs under the title "Der Film meines Lebens.
 Zerschossene Jugend".
-Walter Heynowski is living in Berlin.
+The second part of this biography, "Mäander der Erinnerungen - Generation im Abendlicht", was published in November 2024.
+Heynowski last lived in Berlin, where he died on 6 November 2024.

 The contents of this entry were funded with the support of the DEFA-Stiftung.